Yet-Another-Series/Yet_Another_Algorithms_Repository/README.md

 ## Getting Started

-This repository is beginner friendly and anyone can add new algorithms and data structures.
-Contributors proposing better and optimized implementations would be supported as well.
-Also, everyone is free to contribute in any of the the languages mentioned in the <a href="#contributing">Contributing Guidelines</a>.
+* This repository is beginner friendly and anyone can add new algorithms and data structures.
+* Also, everyone is free to contribute in any of the the languages mentioned in the <a href="#contributing">Contributing Guidelines</a>.

 ### Prerequisites